-The highlights of Dubai that every visitor should experience at least once
+Must-see places in Dubai that every visitor should experience at least once

-We have previously shared with you our bumper list of everything families love to do in Dubai – to help out our first-time visitors we’ve narrowed this list down to the top 17 attractions that tourists love in Dubai.
+We have previously shared with you our bumper list of everything families love to do in Dubai & the UAE – but to help out our first-time visitors to Dubai we’ve narrowed this list down to the top 17 attractions that tourists love in Dubai.

-1. Burj Khalifa
+1. Scale the Burj Khalifa

 From above, the birds-eye view of Dubai and most importantly the panoramic skyline is unmatched.
 The world’s largest choreographed fountain show – Dubai Fountain – lies beneath for those who prefer their action on the ground or perhaps do not have time to join the queues.

 Note: tickets for Burj Khalifa “At the Top” should be bought in advance.
 Only a limited number of tickets are available on the day and cost up to 4x pre-purchased time slot tickets.
 Popular slots at sunrise and sunset can often be sold out weeks in advance.

-2. Burj Al-Arab
+2. Admire the Burj Al-Arab

 The luxury here is surreal, the view of the exterior of the hotel at night with the choreographed light show is simply astounding.
 The interior awaits with more like underwater restaurant Al Mahara and luxury living suites costing up to $15,000 for a single night!

 Cheap prices with never-ending special events like Dubai Shopping Festival (January and February) and Dubai Summer Surprises (July and August) really make this Mall about far more than just shopping.

-One of Dubai Mall’s major family attractions is the Aquarium and Underwater Zoo hosting around 140 species of sea life.
+One of Dubai Mall’s major family attractions is the Dubai Aquarium and Underwater Zoo hosting around 140 species of sea life.
 Walking along the tunnels with the sea creatures roaming by your side is special.
 You can also take on the glass bottom boat tours, snorkelling for family fun, or the bravest might like to try shark diving.